An Overview of Casino Superstitions

 Blowing on craps dice to bring good fortune has been popular since Marlon Brando made the suggestion in “Guys and Dolls.”

 Dice are treated seriously in casino gambling.
-In most casino towns in the U.S., dice are kept locked up until they’re needed at the tables.
+In most US casino towns, dice are kept locked up until they’re needed at the tables.
 Regular tests include checking for defects or marks that could affect the roll of the dice.
-In addition, special micrometers are used to ensure the dimensions are uniform.
+In addition, special micrometers are used to ensure uniform dimensions.

 Some dice cheats used to spread adhesive on one side of the die.
-By blowing on it, it would moisten the adhesive to affect where it landed.
+Blowing on it would moisten the adhesive, affecting where it landed.
 However, with such stringent checks made on the dice, cheating is much easier to spot.

 2. Wearing Red at a Casino

-Red is seen as a lucky color, especially in Asia where it’s worn by the bride on her wedding day.
+Red is seen as a lucky color, especially in Asia, where it’s worn by the bride on her wedding day.
 Red is also believed to bring wealth and prosperity.
-Gamblers in China will often wear red shoes, a red shirt and even, yes, red underwear to tap into this superstitious belief.
+Gamblers in China will often wear red shoes, a red shirt, and even red underwear to tap into this superstitious belief.

 RELATED: The Biggest Roulette Superstitions Explained